Toledo Bend Reservoir: Sabine Parish

 Toledo Bend is the nation's only public water conservation and hydroelectric power project to be undertaken without federal participation in its permanent financing.

 Public recreation

 Toledo Bend, with its 1200 mi of shoreline, offers a large variety of recreational activities and is a major element in serving the growing demand for water oriented outdoor recreation.
 Both private and public facilities are available for swimming, boating, picnicking, fishing, camping, hunting, and sightseeing.
 The reservoir is a popular location for freshwater fishing with many clubs hosting tournaments.
+The western shores of the reservoir are largely within the boundary of Sabine National Forest, Texas.

 At present, the lake is best suited to shallow draft power boats due to a large number of trees and stumps that are still in the body of the lake.
 Although there are numerous well marked boat lanes that have been cleared of stumps and trees, one should use caution even on the boat lanes; one should use extreme caution when off the boat lanes and maintain a watch for stumps and/or trees as well as floating logs.

+The lake is home to the Toledo Bend Army Recreation Park.
+The park is located on the south end of the lake, and is available only to active and retired military personnel and government employees.
+The park offers a convenience store with well-maintained fleet of pontoon boats, bay boats, bass boats, kayaks, and canoes for rent.
+A developed beach area with a bath house, cabins, and yurts are available.
+The park is operated by the US Army at nearby Fort Polk in Leesville, Vernon Parish.